 How To Crochet A Prayer Shawl

-If you're looking for an easy Prayer Shawl Crochet Pattern (or if you're wondering what the heck a prayer shawl is), you've come to the right place!
+If you're looking for an easy prayer shawl crochet pattern (or if you're wondering what a prayer shawl is), you've come to the right place!

-You could pray for a specific need for the person, or you could pray for them in general.
+You can pray for a specific need for the person, or you can pray for them in general.

-A Prayer shawl could be crocheted, knit, or quilted.
+A prayer shawl can be crocheted, knitted, or quilted.
 You can also choose to make prayer blankets (for children, for example).

 Anybody, really, but here are some examples of people that I feel called to make them for:

 - Someone battling cancer or some other form of illness

 - Someone who is grieving the loss of a child, a spouse, or another loved one

 Prayer blankets could be given to children for any of the above reasons.
 You could even make one for the birth of a baby.

 There's a comfort in knowing that you are being prayed for.
 Sometimes the physical reminder of wrapping the shawl around you is enough to lift your spirits and heal your hurt.